 Items Not Included in the Estimate Above :

 You can see it there beside the door leading into the breakfast/kitchen area.
-The porch light used to be where the hutch is located but I had it moved when the porch was added so I would have space for a hutch.
+The old porch light used to be over beside the door where the hutch is now located.
+I had it moved over beside the other door so I would have space for a hutch.